cncf/toc/process/project_milestones.md

 ## Incubation

 Incubation milestones are guiding points to highlight success areas a maturing project can accomplish before Graduation.
 They are not requirements.
 Not all Incubating projects will achieve every milestone, however many successful graduated projects have demonstrated these milestones prior to their Graduation.
 How each project achieves some or all of these milestones will vary widely.
 Projects do not need to meet this in order to graduate, rather these assist projects in meeting the Graduation criteria.
-* Project has a robust set of governance documentation that defines how the direction of the project is decided upon and managed which considers company diversity in decision making.
+* Project is evolving and developing a robust set of governance documentation that defines how the project is managed, and its roadmap is determined, which considers maintainer turnover and company diversity.
 [TAG Contributor Strategy](https://github.com/cncf/tag-contributor-strategy) has many great [governance templates](https://github.com/cncf/project-template).
 * Project can demonstrate its application, practice, and adjustments to its governance documentation as a result of regular project operations
 * Project has a robust and mature security posture which could be achieved by one or more of the following:
   * Threat model